 |University of California, San Diego||B.S.||2002||Biochemistry and Cell Biology|

 |University of California, San Francisco, CA||2017||Diversity, Equity, and Inclusion Champion Training|

 |UCSF||2017||Academic Senate Distinction in Teaching Award -- Junior Faculty|

 |American Dental Education Association||2017||ADEA Council of Students, Residents and Fellows/Colgate-Palmolive Junior Faculty Award|

 I have an active oral and maxillofacial surgery practice in our AAHC-accredited Oral and Facial Surgery Center.
 My clinical practice focuses primarily on dentoalveolar surgery, including third molar extractions, dental implant surgery, and bone grafting.

-I am a member of the Curriculum Steering Committee for the School of Dentistry and have an interest in curriculum development.
+I am a member of the Predoctoral Curriculum Committee for the School of Dentistry and have an interest in curriculum development.
 As a scholar in the 2015-16 Teaching Scholars Program, I am pursuing advanced training to augment my teaching skills and utilize educational theory and scholarship as a basis for curricular change.
-Finally, I have a personal interest in mentorship and am piloting a mentorship program for predoctoral candidates interested in OMFS residency.
+Finally, I have a personal interest in the mentorship of women, underrepresented minority, and first-generation dental students.

 See more options in the Advanced Search tab